Irish Food Festivals in August 2024

 Where?
 Lisdoonvarna, Clare

 What?
-Clare rivals Cork as Ireland's foodie capital.
+Clare is arguably Ireland's most exciting foodie destination.
 The Burren Food Fayre offers a great chance to see lots of local artisan producers in one place.
 You'll taste locally-smoked organic salmon and learn how Winterage — the age-old practice of communal driving of cattle herds to the uplands for the winter — improves animal welfare and the quality of beef.